ofajs/ofa-v4-docs/docs/en/api/others/app.md

 ## routers

-The `routers` attribute contains the routing configuration information for the application.
-This is an important attribute that defines the routing rules and mapping for the various pages in the application.
+The `routers` property contains the routing configuration information for the application.
+This is an important property that defines the routing rules and mapping for the various pages in the application.
 The routing configuration determines the navigation between pages and how URL is handled.

 ```javascript
 // Access the route configuration information of the application